zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

 * ``{extra-label-value}`` is the label value.
 The string value is used directly without any further interpretation.

+* ``cpcs`` (optional) is a list of CPCs for which metrics should be exported.
+  If not specified or null, metrics for all CPCs managed by the HMC are exported.
+Note that this list applies to all metrics in context of a CPC, including for example partition or adapter metrics.
+Note that the metric data returned from the HMC does not allow filtering by CPC, so the filtering is performed by the exporter.
+This causes resources from the other CPCs to be fetched in the startup phase of the exporter.

+* ``{cpc-name}`` is the name of a CPC.

 * ``{hmc-metric-group}`` is the name of the metric group on the HMC or the resource metric group.